iranzo/iranzo.github.io/themes/reveal-hugo/exampleSite/content/logo-example/_index.md

 ---

-If the logo placement doesn't quite match your needs, you may customize it with the following paramaters:
+If the logo placement doesn't quite match your needs, you may customize it with the following parameters:

 ```toml
 [logo]